 - A professional intervention with an addiction or mental health specialist

-If you’ve tried these things without success, then involuntary commitment might be the only thing that will work.
+If you’ve tried these things without success, then forced detox might be the only thing that will work.

-The next thing to ask is whether the person who’s struggling with addiction is dangerous to themselves or others.
-Danger is the standard for involuntary commitment in many states.
-It’s a way of safeguarding people who are unable to control their behavior.
+The next thing to ask is whether the person struggling with substance use disorder is dangerous to themselves or others.
+The danger is the standard for involuntary commitment in many states.
+It’s a way of safeguarding people who cannot control their behavior.

-For example, if your loved one got behind the wheel of a car, blacked out, and had a single-car accident, that might be an indication that they should be forced into recovery.
+For example, if your loved one got behind the wheel of a car, blacked out, and had a single-car accident, that might indicate that they need forced rehab.
 The accident could have been worse, and you don’t want to tempt fate.

-Another scenario that might call for involuntary commitment is if the person you love is neglecting their children because of addiction.
-(Another option here might be to call your local Child Protective Services office and report them.)
+Another scenario that might call for forced detox is if the person you love is neglecting their children because of addiction.
+(Another option here might be to contact your local Child Protective Services office and report them).

 It May Help Them Avoid Worse Consequences

-Sometimes, an addict is forced into recovery because they’re given an alternative that’s worse than the thought of getting treatment.
-For example:
+Sometimes, someone with substance use disorder is forced into recovery because they’re given an alternative worse than the thought of getting treatment.
+For example

-- They’re convicted of a crime and given the opportunity to expunge their record by getting treatment
+- They’re convicted of a crime and allowed to expunge their record by getting treatment

 - They’ll lose their job if they’re not actively seeking treatment